Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture

 Jelly babies and liquorice allsorts are popular British candies, or sweets as they are generally known in the UK.
 Liquorice allsorts in particular have become a widespread treat enjoyed by people in many countries.
 Jelly babies are soft, gelatinous candies that are produced in a mold that resembes a baby.
 Liquorice allsorts are firmer, brightly coloured candies with a wide variety of appearances, accounting for the "allsorts" name.

 Jelly babies have a softer surface and a much softer centre than the typical gummy candies made in North America.
 Despite the liquorice allsorts name and the fact that many of the candies have black sections, some brands of allsorts don't contain liquorice.
 They may contain anise (or aniseed), though.
 This is a natural substance with a flavour that resembles that of liquorice.

 Bassett's Confectionery Company

-The Bassett's confectionary company was formed in 1842 by George Bassett in Sheffield, England.
+The Bassett's confectionery company was formed in 1842 by George Bassett in Sheffield, England.
 He lived from 1818 until 1886.
-At one time he was the mayor of Sheffield.
+At one time, he was the mayor of Sheffield.
 Bassett's jelly babies and liquorice allsorts were created after George's death.

 Bassett's was taken over by the Trebor company in 1992.
 Trebor was later acquired by the Cadbury Schweppes company.
 Kraft bought Cadbury and created Mondelez International, which is now the home of Bassett's products.
 The company's headquarters are in Chicago, but it operates internationally.
 The jelly babies and liquorice allsorts still bear the Bassett's name, however.